timo-barker/data_lakes_spark/README.md

 For example, I would do `aws emr describe-cluster --cluster-id j-2PZ79NHXO7YYX` to see if this cluster is ready to go.

 With the settings above, we are running 1 master, 2 core, and 0 task for a total of 3 nodes in our cluster.
-The [Amazon EMR Pricing](https://aws.amazon.com/emr/pricing) for m5.xlarge is $0.192/hr for on demand and $0.048/hr for spot.
+The <a href='https://aws.amazon.com/emr/pricing' target='_blank'>Amazon EMR Pricing</a> for m5.xlarge is $0.192/hr for on demand and $0.048/hr for spot.
 So if we run our cluster for 15 minutes, our cost for the assignment should be ($0.192 x 3 x 15/60) = $0.14.

 ### SSH py files to Master